Roger-luo/QCHS2022/README.md

 - Introduction of Yao
 - Implement Quantum Fourier Transform using Yao
+- Understanding automatic differentiation of Yao

+Pick one of the following:
-- Implement Quantum Born Machine using Yao
+- Implement Quantum Born Machine using Yao (hands-on with unimplemented questions)
+- Implement Variational Eigen Solver using Yao (hands-on with unimplemented questions)

 ## Day 2: The Rydberg system & Bloqade

 - Introduction of Rydberg system & Bloqade
 - Simulating adaiabtic evolution using Bloqade
-- Solving maximum indenpendent set problem using Rydberg atom array
+- Solving maximum indenpendent set problem using Rydberg atom array (hands-on with unimplemented questions)

 # License